 Some businesses may be mandated to purchase insurance before they are allowed to operate in the US.
 It is worth checking beforehand if your business falls into such a category.

-Suppose you are a non-US resident or you don’t have an SSN (Social Security Number).
-In that case, You’ll need an ITIN (Individual Tax Identification Number) for setting up your business in the US.
-You can get this through a reliable, IRS accepted agent.
+Suppose you are a non-US resident or don’t have an SSN (Social Security Number).
+In that case, You’ll need an ITIN (Individual Tax Identification Number) to set up your business in the US.
+You can get this through a reliable, IRS-accepted agent.

-However, keep in mind that while you may not be subject to tax in the US, you are still required to disclose your income to the US authorities, and therefore, you must report your income to the IRS through its various forms, e.g., Form 5472 for LLCs.
+However, keep in mind that while you may not be subject to tax in the US, you are still required to disclose your income to the US authorities.
+Therefore, you must report your income to the IRS through its various forms, e.g., Form 5472 for LLCs.